RHSecurityCompliance/contest/README.md

 So we need a simple side-channel that can run `chage` **after** ansible-playbook finishes.

+## Debugging

+(TODO: probably move to its own document?)

+Anaconda-based remediation can be debugged on a virtual machine by issuing `virsh domifaddr contest` (where `contest` is the default VM name) to acquire an IP address of the guest (which gets assigned just before Anaconda launches) and doing `ssh root@that-ip-addr` from the host running the test itself (and hosting the VM).
+There is no password for the Anaconda environment, so this will just log you in.

 ## License

 Unless specified otherwise, any content within this repository is distributed